rootstrap/react-native-base/README.md

 # Easy Stocks

 > Stocks digest app connected to IEX Cloud API.
 Using the latest React Native version and React Native Elements.
+Work in progress..

 This project is forked from react-native-base.